Use maintenance schedules to manage service updates and maintenance

 The primary and secondary windows must have separate day ranges.
 An example is a primary window of Tuesday–Thursday and a secondary of window of Saturday–Sunday.

-To change the maintenance schedule for your data warehouse, complete the following steps:
+To change the maintenance schedule for your Synapse SQL pool, complete the following steps:

 Sign in to the Azure portal.